wp-plugins/1000grad-epaper/readme.txt

 1. Enter your registration data
 2. select your PDF
 3. Wait while uploading and converting
-4. Edit your published ePapers.
+4. Edit your published documents.
 5. Use it as a wordpress-widget.
-6. Include you new ePaper to a post.
+6. Include you new online document to a post.
 7. Enjoy your nice blog.
-8. Have a look at your new ePaper.
+8. Have a look at your new edelpaper.
-9. Buy more ePaper channels.
+9. Buy more edelpaper channels.

 == License ==